SpokeyWheeler/SpokeyWheeler.github.io/content/post/Query Performance Improvement Part 1.md

 Current versions of PostgreSQL tend to run auto-analyze, but it's worth forcing a manual ANALYZE on every table on a schedule based on the volatility of the table.
 Static lookup tables can be analyzed once a month, large and steadily growing tables once a week, and tables that oscillate wildly or grow rapidly should be done at least daily.
 This is primarily a safety measure and is not a sufficient substitute for auto-analyze.

+# 3NF / 4NF

+One frequently observed suggestion for improving performance is to denormalise your database to avoid the cost of joining tables.
+In truth, PostgreSQL has a plethora of different strategies for joining tables, so an individual join is unlikely to be problematic as long as optimiser statistics are current.
+Relational databases have honed and polished their handling of joins over decades.

+It only becomes likely to cause an issue when you have five or more joins in a query involving large numbers of rows and poor indexing, which is a combination I personally have rarely encountered.
+I would suggest that if you are regularly joining five or more times in a single query, you may have a different issue with your database design.

 # Summary

 In this post, we looked at:
 - why you should optimise rather than just scaling up (or out)
 - principles of efficient database use
+- the benefits of removing queries
 - why you should avoid using SERIALIZABLE isolation
 - the basics of keeping optimiser statistics
+- why normalising a database is normally (ha! ha!) not a problem

 ---